 If you are considering refreshing your home’s siding, Modernize is here to help.
 This Siding Replacement Guide is designed to help homeowners understand different types of siding, the cost of each, the return on investment to expect from a siding replacement, and more.
 Continue reading to learn everything you need to know ahead of a home siding project.

 One of the many reasons homeowners seek out siding replacement projects is due to the high return on investment.
 In fact, siding replacements yield one of the highest R.O.I rates of any home improvement project, which makes them an especially practical investment when homeowners plan to resell.

 The 2021 Cost vs. Value report indicates that stone veneer siding replacements are one of the most valuable home improvement project in terms of costs recovered during resale.
 And this is not just for home siding projects – stone veneer siding installations trump every other home improvement project in terms of potential recovered costs, besides garage door replacements.

 Take a look at what to expect in 2021 in terms of return on investment, based on the type of siding installed on your home:

 Type of Siding

 When is it Time to Replace Siding?

-Beyond improving the curb appeal of your home and adding home value, there are times when siding replacements are necessary.
+Beyond improving the curb appeal of your home and adding home value, there are times when siding replacements are crucial.
 Critical siding issues can not only compromise the structural security of your home, but your health and safety as well.
-Here are a few signs that indicate your home needs a siding replacement:
+Here are 6 major signs that indicate your home requires a siding replacement: